h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

     (2) [Processor](#data-processing) converts the raw data captured with the proposed recording framework (particularly the sensors) into processed data in commonly used formats and aligns all data across different modalities. <br>
     <!-- (3) <a href="https://lipengroboticsx.github.io/tools/#-annotator">annotator</a>  -->
     (3) [Annotator](#annotator) offers an interactive interface that enables users to visually validate and annotate each recorded throw&catch activity with a hierarchy of semantic and dense labels. <br>
-    <a href="https://lipengroboticsx.github.io/tools/#-motion-construction">Human motion constructor</a>
-    (4) [Human motion constructor](#Human-motion-construction) constructs and optimizes human motions using multi-modal data streams in the dataset, and re-target the the constructed human motions to multiple robots and multi-fingered hands. <br>
+    (4) [Human motion constructor](#Human-motion-construction-and-retarget) constructs and optimizes human motions using multi-modal data streams in the dataset, and re-target the the constructed human motions to multiple robots and multi-fingered hands. <br>

 #### Data Processing